Joint custody for shared children

-- Attach a copy of valid identification from both parents.
+- You must attach a copy of valid identification from both parents.

 Postboks 9200 – Grønland

-Agreements sent electronically only require an attached identity document from the parent who is not submitting the agreement.
+Agreements sent online only require an attached identity document from the parent who is not submitting the agreement.

-Requirements for registration of shared permanent housing for children
+Requirements for registration of joint custody for children

-Find out more about shared permanent housing at Bufdir’s website.
+Find out more about joint custody at Bufdir’s website (in Norwegian only).